 The architecturally renowned centre opened in 1982, and is a world class arts venue pushing the boundaries of all major art forms.

-The UK’s only fully integrated arts centre, the Barbican presents a full year-round programme of art, music, theatre, dance, film and creative learning events.
+Europe's largest multi-arts and conference venue, the Barbican presents a full year-round programme of art, music, theatre, dance, film and creative learning events.

 Designed in the Brutalist style, the Barbican is regarded amongst design aficionados as one of the UK’s architectural treasures.
 Inside you’ll find the Barbican Hall, the Barbican Theatre, three cinemas and two galleries.